openstate/open-agenda-api/docs/index.rst

    changes

-Using the Open Wob API
+Using the Open Agenda API
 ----------------------------------

 .. toctree::